What is the difference between a D.O. and a M.D.?

 Does my insurance cover this treatment?

-Dr. Xenos is generally covered by most health plans.
+Dr. Xenos does not accept insurance but her services are generally covered by most health plans and so varying degrees of reimbursement are possible.
 Please check with your insurance provider.

 The American Association of Colleges of Osteopathic Medicine discusses what Osteopathic Medicine is at their website.
 They state that: